tytydraco/yessleep/out/I_think_my_girlfriends_sleep_walking.md

 But the entire place seemed empty.

-It wouldn't be until I look over on her side of the room, do I find her curled up on the floor, sleeping like a baby.
+It wouldn't be until I looked over on her side of the room, do I find her curled up on the floor, sleeping like a baby.

 I touched her hair but it's wasn't wet.

-Then I put my face next to her mouth and smell her breath.
-And it's not pretty but it doesn't reek like the smell from earlier.
+Then I put my face next to her mouth and smelled her breath.
+And it's not pretty but it doesn't reek like the stench from earlier.

 I glance around the room again to make sure that we were alone before picking her up and setting her back into bed.

 That night, I left the lights on.

 In the morning, I told her what had happened.
 She only laughed and said that I had a good imagination.
-But when I pressed her about it she started to get angry, in fact she was so adamant about the whole thing that I dropped it.
+But when I pressed her about it she started to get angry, in fact she was so adamant about the whole thing never happening that I  chose to drop it.
 And since that night, it's not like it ever happened again.
 So I guess that means my girlfriend is sleepwalking but she just doesn't know it.

 &#x200B;